-To join the battle against homelessness, Western Wake Crisis Ministry offers the HOME Project.
-This new program, targeted to begin in June 2018, is designed to help families and individuals within the Apex, New Hill, Friendship or Holly Springs area, who are at risk of homelessness.
+To join the battle against homelessness, Western Wake Crisis Ministry offers The HOME Project.
+This new program is designed to help families and individuals within our service area who are at risk of homelessness.

-Participants will be paired with a social worker and a volunteer advocate who will work together as a team with the participant to stabilize housing and home finances.
+Participants will be paired with a social worker and a volunteer advocate.
+As a team they will work together to stabilize the housing and home finances of the participant.
 Together they will create a stabilization plan to be implemented with direct financial assistance and coaching from WWCM and the coordination of services with other community agencies.

-This is a pilot project based on best practice models of re-housing and homeless prevention that is partially funded through a grant from Publix Supermarket Charities.
+This is a pilot project based on best practice models of re-housing and homeless prevention.